The Importance Of Being Oscar: The Life and Works of Oscar Wilde

 Susannah Fullerton discusses Wilde’s extraordinary life story, his fall from fame and the creation of his great works of literature.

-Susannah Fullerton: The Importance Of Being Oscar, The Life and Works of Oscar Wilde
+Susannah Fullerton Video Talk: The Importance of Being Oscar: The Life and Works of Oscar Wilde

 Susannah Fullerton: Oscar Wilde at Reading Gaol